Ignatiusdork/mortscoin/README.md

 - HTML: Structure of the web page.
 - CSS: Styling and layout of the elements.
 - JavaScript: DOM manipulation and interactivity.
-- Solidity
+- Solidity: Programming language for smart contracts
-- Hardhat
+- Hardhat: All in one dev environment for solidity
-- Ethers.js
+- Ethers.js: Blockchain interaction library

 ## Getting Started